 Measures for the prevention and treatments of facial congenital defects are based on the causative factors because without knowledge of the main causes of malformations it is impossible to devise preventive measures.
 Though the formation of congenital defects of the face is mostly as a result of several teratogens, it is necessary to note the following adverse factors affecting the occurrence of congenital malformations: close family marriages, the age of the parents (especially mothers) and surgical intervention.
 We strongly recommend that before you plan to have a child, you should take surveys, visit genetics and have a healthy lifestyle.

-To arrange a free consultation with a dentist to discuss the congenital malformations options for your child, please call us toll free at: 1-877-283-0497
+To arrange a consultation with a dentist to discuss the congenital malformations options for your child, please call us toll free at: 1-877-283-0497